jupyterlab/extension-examples/command-palette/README.md

 ![Command Palette](preview.png)

-One major concept of the phosphorjs library on which JupyterLab is built is the notion of _Commands_ as explained in the
+One major concept of the Lumino library on which JupyterLab is built is the notion of _Commands_ as explained in the
 [commands example](https://github.com/jtpio/jupyterlab-extension-examples/blob/master/commands/README.md).